Praqma/helmsman/docs/how_to/protect_namespaces_and_releases.md

     protected: true # defining this release to be protected.
 ```

 > All releases in a protected namespace are automatically protected.
-Namespace protection has higher priority than the relase-level protection.
+Namespace protection has higher priority than the release-level protection.

 ## Important Notes

 - You can combine both types of protection in your desired state file.
 The namespace-level protection always has a higher priority.
 - Removing the protection from a namespace means all releases deployed in that namespace are no longer protected.
 - We recommend using namespace-level protection for production namespace(s) and release-level protection for releases deployed in other namespaces.
 - Release/namespace protection is only applied on single desired state files.
 It is your responsibility to make sure that multiple desired state files (if used) do not conflict with each other (e.g, one defines a particular namespace as defined and another defines it unprotected.)
-If you use multiple desired state files with the same cluster, please refer to [deploymemt strategies](../deplyment_strategies.md) and [best practice](../best_practice.md) documentation.
+If you use multiple desired state files with the same cluster, please refer to [deployment strategies](../deployment_strategies.md) and [best practice](../best_practice.md) documentation.